molgenis/capice/README.md

 own features.
 Please note that performance is validated on natively supported features. **Performance is not guaranteed for custom features.**
 Sample weight can be 1 for all samples if no sample weight should be applied.
 Binarized label should be either 0 or 1, depending on your labels of classification.
-Train is optimized for a 2 class problem, performance is not guaranteed for more than 2 classes.
+Train is optimized for a 2 class problem.
+Performance is not guaranteed for more than 2 classes.

 #### Outputs for training a new model: